raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ## Introduction: Let's Make Software "Like this."

-In "[Making sense of MVP (Minimum Viable Product)—and why I prefer Earliest Testable/Usable/Lovable][mvp]," [Henrik Kniberg] explains the salient distinction between fake-agile and real-agile development by contrasting two ways of developing a product, "Not like this…" and "Like this."
+In "[Making sense of MVP (Minimum Viable Product)—and why I prefer Earliest Testable/Usable/Lovable][mvp]," [Henrik Kniberg] explains the salient distinction between fake-agile and real-agile development by contrasting two ways of developing a product, *Not Like This* and "Like this."

 [mvp]: http://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp
 [Henrik Kniberg]: https://www.crisp.se/konsulter/henrik-kniberg